Building spatial world models from sparse transitional episodic memories

 The adaptive agent works as follows: Given a (possibly outdated) memory bank $M$, it plans a path from $s_\text{start}$ to $s_\text{goal}$ (Section ~\ref{subsec:navigation}).
 During execution, it compares predicted observations with actual ones.
 When mismatches occur (indicating environmental changes), the agent removes outdated transitions (where $s_s$ or $s_e$ match the predicted observation from $M$), prompting exploration (Section ~\ref{subsec:exploration}) to fill the gaps.
 After acquiring new transitions, the agent replans with the updated memory.

-Compared to a baseline LSTM agent trained via RL to navigate between any two states in a fixed environment (Extended Method \ref{extended_method:lstm_rl_navigation}) and EPN (see Section \ref{appendix:epn}), ESWM is far more robust to change.
-For example, after adding a new wall consisting of multiple contiguous obstacles, ESWM maintains a 93\% navigation success rate, whereas EPN and the baseline drop to 72\% and 56\% respectively (see Fig.\ref{fig:figure5}c).
+ESWM's adaptability significantly surpasses both EPN and a baseline RL agent trained specifically for the original environment (see Extended Methods \ref{extended_method:lstm_rl_navigation} for baseline details).
+For example, after adding a new wall consisting of multiple contiguous obstacles, ESWM maintains a 93\% navigation success rate, whereas EPN and the baseline drop to 72\% and 56\% respectively (see Fig.~\ref{fig:figure5}c).
 Unsurprisingly, the baseline agent fails to form any structured latent spatial map.